 Eli Whitney, Robert Fulton and Samuel Morse were widely applauded (if not always financially rewarded) for their inventions in the first half of the 19th century.
 However, the explosion of industrial technology in the second half of the 19th century so radically transformed the American landscape that mere applause seemed irrelevant.
 Thomas Edison, Alexander Graham Bell, the Wright Brothers and Henry Ford had become the American equivalent of a pantheon of deities.
-Although only Bell was in fact a trained scientist, the prestige of their accomplishments spilled over onto nearly all the scientific and technological enterprises of the age.
-By the turn of the century, the adoration of science and technology had become nearly universal.
+Although only Bell was in fact a trained scientist, the prestige of their accomplishments spilled over onto nearly all the scientific and technology had become nearly universal.
 "We may speak without exaggeration of a 'cult of science,' a cult at whose shrines many thinking men worshipped with ... fanatic intolerance of other gods," said historian Warren Wagar.